-We are lucky in Fargo Moorhead West Fargo to have a strong educational system for both K-12 and higher ed.
+We’ve got some smart cookies here!
+We are lucky in Fargo Moorhead West Fargo to some of the best schools in the nation, for both K-12 and higher ed.
 Our schools continue to have high standards, receive national attention and are seeing incredible growth.
 Our educational community has proven a vital link to filling area workforce needs, preparing students today for the jobs of tomorrow and readying them for success.
+Factor in additional programs for jobsite and skill training from employers and other organizations, and there are so many ways to learn here.

 About Tri-College University

 Tri-College University is a partnership comprised of Concordia College, Minnesota State University Moorhead, North Dakota State University, Minnesota State Community and Technical College and North Dakota State College of Science.
-This course exchange program allows undergraduate students at partner campuses to take courses outside their home campus at any of the partner campuses with no additional tuition.
+This course exchange program allows undergraduate students to take courses at any partner campus with no additional tuition or admission procedures.
 The grades from classes taken at the partner campuses are included on their transcripts at their home campus.
+Tri-College also shares resources to improve the quality of education, such as the library shuttle service, providing access to more than 2 million volumes/journals.

 Did you know?